 Exhausted?
 Feeling cynical or negative?
 Checking out?
 It’s not just you—especially if you’re an HR professional.
-As much as burnout today is a global experience, even recognized by the World Health Organization, it has taken an especially serious toll on the very people who are deeply concerned with occupational well-being: human resources professionals.1 So, what’s led to the widespread HR burnout?
+As much as burnout today is a global experience, it has taken an especially serious toll on the very people who are deeply concerned with occupational well-being: human resources professionals.
+So, what’s led to the widespread HR burnout?

-HR burnout impacts companywide well-being.
-The job duties of HR leaders encompass everything to do with people, including hiring, onboarding, safety, learning and development, firing, and the execution of other operational procedures.3 When HR professionals spend their time trying to boost companywide well-being, they sometimes pay with their own.
-Reduced professional efficacy in this sphere has a trickle-down effect to other employees, similar to how caregiver burnout affects dependents.
+When HR professionals spend their time trying to boost companywide well-being, they sometimes pay with their own.
+Reduced effectiveness from HR burnout has a trickle-down effect to other employees, similar to how caregiver burnout affects dependents.

 Read on to learn why the personality characteristics that make HR professionals excellent at their work also dispose them to burnout—and how organizations can help protect them.